Vim and Emacs ideas, rebuilt around AI

 Run the real demo fixture.

-The demo feels like a tiny AI-era Emacs/Vim loop: open a buffer, use leader keys, run a failing command, ask the AI command layer for a fix, and inspect the written trace.
+After installing qe, or from a dev checkout below: open a buffer, use leader keys, run a failing command, ask the AI command layer for a fix, and inspect the written trace.

 npm --prefix app install